stigrs/diim/README.md

 5. Install the software:

         cmake --build . --config Release --target install

+6. If you want to install the Python wrapper, `cd` to the directory `diim` and run `pip`:

+        pip install .

 All tests should pass, indicating that your platform is fully supported.